CVEProject/quality-workgroup/README.md

 ### 7. Change in Member’s Affiliation

-If an QWG member has a change in organizational affiliation that renders the member unable to meet the QWG membership qualifications, that member must notify the Secretariat of the change.
+If a QWG member has a change in organizational affiliation that renders the member unable to meet the QWG membership qualifications, that member must notify the Secretariat of the change.
 Once known, the Secretariat will remove the unqualified member from the QWG mailing list and the departing member’s access to other CVE QWG resources (i.e., SharePoint).

 ### 8. Removing QWG Members

 QWG members will be considered for removal if:

   1. The QWG member asks to be removed.

   2. A current QWG member nominates the person or organization for forced removal.
 Forced removal may be based on lack of collegiality or professional conduct or failure to follow conventions as established in this Charter.
-Once the removal process is triggered, the Secretariat will remove the identified member from the QWG mailing list and the departing member’s access to other CVE QWG resources (i.e., SharePoint).
+Once the removal process is approved, the Secretariat will remove the identified member from the QWG mailing list and the departing member’s access to other CVE QWG resources (i.e., SharePoint).

 ### 9. Consensus Determination